-- (a) Subject to Sections 4(c) and Section 10, - (i) the maximum aggregate number of shares of Common Stock which may be issued pursuant to Awards is 2,400,000 shares of Common Stock.
-Not more than 100% of such maximum aggregate number of shares may be issued pursuant to Options that are Incentive Stock Options; and - (ii) no member of the Board who is not an Employee may be granted, in any calendar year, Awards under this Plan with a grant date fair value (determined in accordance with GAAP) of greater than \$500,000.
+(a) Subject to Sections 4(c) and Section 10,

+(i) the maximum aggregate number of shares of Common Stock which may be issued pursuant to Awards is 2,782,000 shares of Common Stock.
+Not more than 100% of such maximum aggregate number of shares may be issued pursuant to Options that are Incentive Stock Options; and

+(ii) no member of the Board who is not an Employee may be granted, in any calendar year, Awards under this Plan with a grant date fair value (determined in accordance with GAAP) of greater than 500,000.
 Any Award granted to a Service Provider while he or she was an Employee, or while he or she was a consultant but not a member of the Board, will not count for purposes of the limitations under this Section 4(a)(ii).

 If, after any Award is earned or exercised, the issuance or transfer of shares of Common Stock or money is deferred, any amounts equivalent to dividends or other earnings during the deferral period (including shares which may be distributed in payment of any such amounts) shall be disregarded in applying the limitation set forth above in clause (ii) of this Section 4(a).
-If, in connection with an acquisition of another company or all or part of the assets of another company by the Company or a Subsidiary, or in connection with a merger or other combination of another company with the Company or a Subsidiary, the Company either (A) assumes stock options or other stock incentive obligations of such other company, or (B) grants stock options or other stock incentives in substitution for stock options or other stock incentive obligations of such other company, then none of the shares of Common Stock that are issuable or transferable pursuant to such stock options or other stock incentives that are assumed or granted in substitution by the Company shall be charged against the limitations set forth in this Section 4(a). - (b) Shares which may be issued pursuant to Awards may be authorized but unissued shares of Common Stock, or shares of Common Stock held in the treasury, whether acquired by the Company specifically for use under this Plan or otherwise, as the Committee may from time to time determine; provided, however, that any shares acquired or held by the Company for the purposes of this Plan shall, unless and until issued to a Service Provider or other rightful holder of an Award in accordance with the terms and conditions of such Award, be and at all times remain treasury shares of the Company, irrespective of whether such shares are entered in a special account for purposes of this Plan, and shall be available for any corporate purpose.
+If, in connection with an acquisition of another company or all or part of the assets of another company by the Company or a Subsidiary, or in connection with a merger or other combination of another company with the Company or a Subsidiary, the Company either (A) assumes stock options or other stock incentive obligations of such other company, or (B) grants stock options or other stock incentives in substitution for stock options or other stock incentives obligations of such other assumed or granted in substitution by the Company shall be charged against the limitations set forth in this Section 4(a). g

+(b) Shares which may be issued pursuant to Awards may be authorized but unissued shares of Common Stock, or shares of Common Stock held in the treasury, whether acquired by the Company specifically for use under this Plan or otherwise, as the Committee may from time to time determine; provided, however, that any shares acquired or held by the Company for the purposes of this Plan shall, unless and until issued to a Service Provider or other rightful holder of an Award in accordance with the terms and conditions of such Award, be and at all times remain treasury shares of the Company, irrespective of whether such shares are entered in a special account for purposes of this Plan, and shall be available for any corporate purpose.